RachelBlau/RachelBlau/README.md

 # 👋 Hi, I'm Rachel Blau

-I'm a full-stack developer with experience in Java and React
+a full-stack developer with experience in Java and React

 📬 Contact: racelblau@gmail.com